 IFRS 16, Leases: This new standard eliminates the classification of leases as either operating leases or finance leases and introduces a single lessee accounting model which requires the lessee to recognize assets and liabilities for all leases with a term of longer than 12 months.
-The Company has no leases as at December 31, 2018, therefore management believes that IFRS 16 will not have a material impact on the Company's financial statements.
+The Company has no leases as at January 1, 2019 and December 31, 2019, therefore the adoption of IFRS 16 did not have a material impact on the Company's financial statements.